-Effect:

-Participants received understated and overstated monthly retirement The underpayments created a liability for each month the miscalculation was unidentified; the overpayments ultimately created a receivable to the State for each month it was unidentified and not waived.
+- Effect: Participants received understated and overstated monthly retirement benefits.
+The underpayments created a liability for each month the miscalculation was unidentified; the overpayments ultimately created a receivable to the State for each month it was unidentified and not waived. - Cause: It appeared that, due to the sometimes complex nature of the average annual pay calculations, the manual nature of the reviews and re-reviews, the old methodology could still lead to inaccurate average annual pay determinations.

-Cause:

-It appeared that, due to the sometimes complex nature of the average annual pay calculations, the manual nature of the reviews and re-reviews, the old methodology could still lead to inaccurate average annual pay determinations.
 Situations in which pay amounts varied significantly, due to such things as overtime, made determining the highest three-year total of twelve consecutive monthly segments of salary very difficult.
-Other errors occurred and were not identified within the review process.

-Recommendation: The Retirement and Benefit Services Division should take greater care in the review of the retirement benefit calculations for the Municipal Employees' Retirement System; internal controls relating to the finalization process should be strengthened and reviews should be documented.
-(See Recommendation 3.)
+Other errors occurred and were not identified within the review process. - Recommendation: The Retirement and Benefit Services Division should take greater care in the review of the retirement benefit calculations for the Municipal Employees' Retirement System; internal controls relating to the finalization process should be strengthened and reviews should be documented.
+(See Recommendation 3.) - Agency Response: "Since the last audit, the Retirement and Benefit Services Division has utilized the computer file which was developed by the State Auditors as a result of the last audit of the Municipal Employees' Retirement System.
+Two of the cases cited in the current audit were completed before the use of the computer file was implemented; one of which as the current report indicates, was an underpayment of \$.01 per month which certainly may have resulted from rounding.
+Also, since the last audit a second review at time of retirement has been instituted and has increased the accuracy of the calculation of service credit as well as the determination of the final average pay and ultimately the pension amount paid.
+The Division plans to institute another level of review, which will ensure final wages paid match with those reported at retirement, however, this plan is contingent on hiring additional staff; it cannot be accomplished with the existing resources."

-Agency Response: "The Division understands the methodology employed for this audit to be congruent with that utilized in previous audits, meaning a consistency in the number of retirement files reviewed for the accuracy of their calculations.
-That being the case, the errors detected in this biennial audit are more reflective of statistical outcomes than the underlying integrity of the benefit calculation process.
-Nevertheless, the Division is taking the following corrective action.
-First, to assist in identifying a retiree's final average earnings, the above-referenced computer file will be utilized; and second, to reduce mathematical errors, a new level of review will be incorporated into benefit finalization processes."